-In the short term - all interventions are reviewed on a constant basis for their effectivity with an intervention tracking sheet.
-Quantitative where possible (e.g. spellings) and qualitatively otherwise.
+In the short term - all interventions are reviewed on a constant basis for their effectivity.
+Quantitatively where possible (e.g. spellings) and qualitatively otherwise.
+Progress scores/notes are made directly on to term I.L.Ps (Individual Learning Plans).
 If interventions are found to be too easy, or too hard, or not effective - they will be reviewed and altered.